erstrom/opencv-home-cam/README.rst

 - **IMAGE_PATH**: The path to a jpg file containing the frame that caused the action to be invoked.

-If the action is associated with several cascades, the action script might be launch several time for each detector that has yielded an object detection.
+If the action is associated with several detectors, the action script might be launch several times for each detector that has yielded an object detection.
 In this case, the **DETECTOR** environment variable will of course be set to the name of the particular detector that is associated with the action invocation.